Warren Schatz

-After Ariola he started Perfect Sound Studios, Inc. where he continued to produce Vicki Sue Robinson for Prelude and Profile.
-Viola Wills for Hansa, Menage's "Memory" also for Profile.
+After Ariola he began Perfect Sound Studios, Inc. where he continued to produce Vicki Sue Robinson for Prelude and Profile; Viola Wills for Hansa; and Menage's "Memory," also for Profile.
 He created the successful "What If Mozart Wrote" series for RCA Red Seal.
 The first album, What If Mozart Wrote Have Yourself a Merry Little Christmas.
 Warren was nominated for a Grammy for writing and producing the music video for "Get a Job" from the second "What If" album.
 He also recorded with Ann Hampton Callaway, Frankie Laine, John O'Conor, Julie Budd, and Barbara Carroll.